krish5989/AdUsageStatistics/README.md

 1. Parse the input log files using *spark.read.option("header","false").option("delimiter","\t").option("comment","#").schema(inputSchema).textFile(input_file_path)*.
 2. Filter out invalid GUIDs using the *filter* method.
-3. Store the output in a *tempView*
+3. Store the output to a *tempView*
 4. Using *sparkSQL* get the frequency and Total users count.
-5. Write the output to a hive table.
+5. Write the output to a single file.